 Reduced risk of blood clots compared to HT tablets

-This is thought to be because of the way HT patches release hormones into the body.
-As estrogen and progesterone are absorbed directly into the bloodstream, they do not need to be absorbed from the digestive tract or processed by the liver.
+This is thought to be because of the way HT patches release estrogen directly into the body without going through the liver.
 This means that they avoid some of the metabolic processes thought to be responsible for the increased risk of blood clots with HT tablets.

 Convenience